overture-stack/website/markdown/documentation/song/installation/installation.md

 For detailed information on configuration options and guidelines, including setting up your environment variables file, see our section on [Configurations](/documentation/song/installation/configuration/) section.

-## Installation Steps
+# Installation Steps

 1. **Setting Up Your Environment Variables**:

-Based on your configuration, create an `.env` file with the necessary environment variables.
+Based on your configuration, create an `.env.song` file with the necessary environment variables.
 Replace placeholders like `{{ego-host-url}}` with your actual values.
-Here's an example of the `.env` file:
+Here's an example of the `.env.song` file:

 ```bash